emirariemir/custom_context_menu/README.md

 A custom implementation of the text selection toolbar in Flutter with support for adding custom backgrounds, paddings and border radius to Cupertino buttons.

+A text selection toolbar or a context menu, is the little menu that pops-up when the user long presses the text field or selects a piece of text from that text field.
+This menu gives a user the ability to manipulate an editable text.
+Customizing it according to your app appearence, could improve your design.

 ## Features

 With this package, you can customize the various different appearence of a context menu for your `TextField`.